7ombie/jsii/docs/untitled.md

     ((key) in keys of (object))    -> Object.hasOwn(object, key)

+The `of` operator supports a range of builtin operations.
+The list is not finalized, but will include stuff like this (as well as the stuff above):

+    type of x                      -> typeof x
+		prototype of x                 -> Object.getPrototypeOf(x)
+		names of x                     -> Object.getOwnPropertyNames(x)
+		symbols of x                   -> Object.getOwnPropertySymbols(x)

 ## JSON Operators

-JS2 provides two prefix operators for doing JSON, one named `serialize` and another named `deserialize`.
+Lark provides two prefix operators for doing JSON, one named `serialize` and another named `deserialize`.

 The `serialize` operator compiles to `JSON.stringify`, while `deserialize` compiles to